belle2/basf2/online_book/analysis/topoana.rst

 With the card file, one can execute the program with the command line ``topoana.exe cardFileName``, where the argument ``cardFileName`` is optional and its default value is ``topoana.card``.

+... tip:: You can try to execute ``topoana.exe --help`` to see other optional arguments supported in the command line.

 After the following steps:

   1. Create a new card file named ``topoana.card`` under the ``test`` directory we made above, and copy and paste the content of the card file above into it.